When the sled prosthesis fails: Everything about switching to a total knee replacement

 Thanks to gentle surgical techniques and the experience of knee specialists, the replacement of a partial knee prosthesis with a total knee replacement usually proceeds smoothly.

-• Bone preservation: During the implantation of a partial knee replacement, less bone is removed, which is advantageous in case of a later revision.
+• Bone preservation: During implantation of a sliding prosthesis, less bone is removed, which is advantageous for a later revision.

-• Modern Implants: Total Knee Replacements (TKR) offer individual adaptation options, allowing them to fit seamlessly into the existing anatomy.
+• Modern implants: Knee TEPs offer individual customization options, allowing them to fit seamlessly into the existing anatomy.

 These factors make prosthesis replacement a safe and effective procedure today with excellent long-term results.